broadwayinc/skapi-documentation/service-settings/service-settings.md

 Skapi provides API bridge to your 3rd party API's.
 To protect your API from unauthorized access, you can set the client secret key in your service dashboard as a key value.

-When you set the client secret key, you can do [secure client secret request](/api-bridge/secure-client-secret-request.html#secure-client-secret-request) to your 3rd party API.
+When you set the client secret key, you can do [client secret request](/api-bridge/client-secret-request.html#client-secret-request) to your 3rd party API.